alexbabits/damn-vulnerable-defi-ctfs/README.md

 ## #7 Compromised
 - Preface/Notes: `_setupRole` is depreicated in OZ, replace any instances with `_grantRole`.
-- Goal: A related on-chain exchange is selling (absurdly overpriced) collectibles called “DVNFT”, now at 999 ETH each.
+- Description/Goal: A related on-chain exchange is selling (absurdly overpriced) collectibles called “DVNFT”, now at 999 ETH each.
 This price is fetched from an on-chain oracle, based on 3 trusted reporters: 0xA732...A105, 0xe924...9D15 and 0x81A5...850c.
 Starting with 0.1 ETH, obtain all ETH available in the exchange.

 ```sh
 HTTP/2 200 OK